Drive Nice Tampa Bay – Ten Ways to Be a More Courteous Driver

 - Always Use Your Turn Signals

-Drivers are not mind-readers.
-There is no way for other motorists to know your intentions if you do not use your signal lights.
+Drivers are not mind readers.
+There is no way for other motorists to know your intentions if you do not use your turn signal lights.
 If you suddenly turn or change lanes without signaling, you could cause an accident.
-Your signal is like a voice on your call, telling others what your plans are.
+Your signal tells others what your plans are.